nasearle/FSND-P5_Linux-Server-Configuration-Project/README.md

 ### Additional Functionality:
 1. Installed fail2ban and configured it to ban a potential attacker for 10 minutes after 3 unsuccessful login attempts are made within a 10-minute window.
-2. Included scripts to automatically manage package updates
+2. Included scripts to automatically manage package updates with `$ sudo apt-get install unattended-upgrades` and then `$ sudo dpkg-reconfigure -plow unattended-upgrades`
 3. Installed Glances and PySensors to monitor application status.
-Type $ glances into the command line to see the output
+Type `$ glances` into the command line to see the output

 ### Resources: